-“Measure twice, cut once” applies to business planning as well as to construction projects.
-Whether your focus is on improving operations and logistics, or looking for ways to monitor customer service levels to improve customer retention, is crucial.
-Best practices can include everything from managing operations to logistics and Master data management
+Whether your focus is on improving operations and logistics or looking for ways to monitor customer service levels to improve customer retention, supply chain data quality is crucial to improve operational management.
+Best practices in supply chain planning include everything from managing operations and logistics to managing data quality with a single source of truth, achieved with platforms such as Vanguard Predictive Planning™.

 Supply chains have millions of data points to manage.
-The systems that generate or manage this data vary from ERPs like SAP and Oracle, to CRM systems like Salesforce.
-Without master data management (MDM) in place, each of these systems can have different versions of the same data element.
-For example, a business may have multiple entries of the same client in Salesforce, each with different names for the client.
-Are they distinct clients?
-Duplicates?
+The systems that generate or manage this data vary from enterprise resource planning (ERP) systems that manage core processes of an organization to customer relationship process (CRM) systems that handle interactions with current or future customers.
+Without a single source of truth in place, each of these systems can have different versions of the same data element, making collaboration between departments complex and the potential for risk high.

-With so many data silos and multiple versions of data, errors from manual entries, and inaccurate data, this issue multiplies over time without the use of MDM.
+With so many data silos and multiple versions of data, errors from manual entries, and inaccurate data, this issue multiplies over time without using a solution that applies a single source of truth to improve data quality.

 - Reduces data quality issues